mauritiusdadd/crtwo2fits/README.md

 ## Linux

-### Archlinux
+### - Archlinux

 To install this package just download the [PKGBUILD](https://aur.archlinux.org/packages/crtwo2fits/) from the AUR and use makepkg.

-### From sources
+### - From sources
-If you downloaded a source package, you should use pip to install the required dependencies and then the package itself
+Unpack the source package or just clone the git repository, then use pip to install the required dependencies and then the package itself

     $ pip install -r requirements.txt
     $ pip install .